viktorgullmark/exilence/README.md

 ```
 npm install -g @angular/cli
 npm install
+npm install -g --production windows-build-tools
+npm run rebuild (to bundle robot-js and node-ffi)
-npm start
+npm start (to serve the project)
-npm run electron:windows (to build the project)
+npm run electron:windows (to build the installer)
 ```

 See https://github.com/maximegris/angular-electron for additional commands.

 To run the API you'll need a local redis-server.

-If requested I can set up an additional redis-cache in azure for developing against.
+If you're interested in helping with development, contact us directly on discord: https://discordapp.com/invite/ymr3VnA and we'll help setting it up.

 ## Acknowledgements

-Huge thanks to https://poe.ninja for providing a great API, which lets us calculate net worth of players.
+Huge thanks to https://poe.ninja for providing a great API, which lets us calculate net worth of players, as well as http://poe-racing.com/ for fetching ladder-information.

 Thanks to https://github.com/klayveR for providing a great log-monitor to track the Client.txt.

-And a thank you to GGG for creating this game!
+And a thank you to GGG for assisting with additional endpoints and for creating a great game!